CycloneDX/guides/SBOM/en/0x10-Introduction.md

 ### Hardware Bill of Materials (HBOM)
 CycloneDX supports many types of components, including hardware devices, making it ideal for use with consumer electronics, IoT, ICS, and other types of embedded devices.
-CycloneDX fills an important role in-between traditional eBOM and mBOM use cases for hardware devices.
+CycloneDX fills an important role in between traditional eBOM and mBOM use cases for hardware devices.

 ###  Machine Learning Bill of Materials (ML-BOM)
 ML-BOMs provide transparency for machine learning models and datasets, which provide visibility into possible security, privacy, safety, and ethical considerations.
-CycloneDX standardizes model cards in a way where the inventory of models and datasets can be used independently or combined with inventory of software and hardware components or services defined in HBOMs, SBOMs and SaaSBOMs.
+CycloneDX standardizes model cards in a way where the inventory of models and datasets can be used independently or combined with the inventory of software and hardware components or services defined in HBOMs, SBOMs, and SaaSBOMs.

 ### Operations Bill of Materials (OBOM)
 OBOMs provide a full-stack inventory of runtime environments, configurations, and additional dependencies.
 CycloneDX is a